polyphene/docs.holium.org/docs/get-started/setting-up.md

 Holium 1.0.0
 ```

 You will also need [Git](https://git-scm.com/).
-It will prove useful to version our Holium project and the different pipeline
+It will prove useful to version our Holium project and the different pipelines
 we build in it.
 You can find about installation procedure [here](https://git-scm.com).

 ## Embedded help